-However, stripping ratios are not only about the volume of unwanted material present at a site; they also take into account the types of material that must be removed to reach the ore.
-That’s because moving lightweight material—like sand or dirt—is simpler than moving hard rock to get to ore.
+Put simply, it represents the amount of waste material, also known as overburden, that must be moved in order to extract a given amount of ore.
+That said, stripping ratios are not only about the volume of unwanted material present at a site; they also take into account the types of material that must be removed to reach the ore.
+After all, moving lightweight material like sand or dirt is simpler than moving hard rock.

-Ore quality is another consideration in stripping ratios since, if the ore at a deposit is low quality, more of it must be mined to achieve a return on investment.
+Ore quality is another consideration in stripping ratios.
+That’s because if a deposit contains low-quality ore, more of it must be mined in order to achieve a return on investment.

-As a result, mining companies calculate strip ratios for open-pit projects well before they enter development and production, and seek out projects with relatively low strip ratios.
-That said, given all the factors involved in calculating a strip ratio, it’s difficult to determine an overall ideal figure.
-Some sources say a strip ratio of 3:1 is on the outer edge of what is economical to pursue but, again, it depends on the nature of the overburden involved.
+With all of this in mind, mining companies calculate strip ratios for open-pit projects well before they enter development and production, and tend to seek out projects with relatively low strip ratios.
+Even so, given all the factors involved in calculating a strip ratio, it’s difficult to determine an overall ideal figure.
+In the case of a "typical" large, low-grade copper porphyry deposit, a strip ratio below 3:1 is generally considered good.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Western Copper and Gold and Nemaska Lithium are clients of the Investing News Network.
+Editorial Disclosure: Western Copper and Gold is a client of the Investing News Network.
 This article is not paid-for content.